-Reverse Savasana (sha-VAHS-ah-nah).
+Reverse Savasana (sha-VAHS-ah-nah) is the September Pose of the Month.
 Sava means Corpse.

 When we are in the midst of big transitions or disturbing times, it can feel like the earth is shifting under our feet.
 Getting in full contact with the floor feels grounding and restorative.
 I love how my breath feels moving in and out while in this pose.
 As I inhale fully with my belly and chest in contact with the floor, my front body is prevented from opening up, so it is my back that rises, creating a subtle stretch to all the muscles along my spine.
 Each inhale provides an opening — like a soothing massage along my back, and then gravity helps push the air out on each exhale.
-This exaggerates the deliciousness of each breath, which also calms my mind.
+This exaggerates the deliciousness of each breath, which also calms the mind.